-n this episode of Close it Now, Sam and Jimmie talk about finding effective teams of people to bring in your company and help your company grow.
+In this episode of Close It Now, Sam and Jimmie talk about finding effective teams of people to bring into your company and help your company grow.

 Sam Wakefield: Hey, Sam Wakefield here.
-Welcome back to Close It Now, the podcast where basically you can tap in next level, psychological thinking about sales.
+Welcome back to Close It Now, the podcast where you can tap into the next level, of psychological thinking about sales.
 We get all the way down to the nuts and bolts, the nitty gritty, but also, um, you know, what is not.
 In any other place that space in the industry that I have found.

-If you’re a half a million dollar a year sales person, it’s time to be a million.
+If you’re a half a million-dollar-a-year salesperson, it’s time to be a millionaire.
 If you’re a million, it’s time to be two.
 If you’re two, it’s time to be four and it’s all possible in the industry, if you’re four it’s time to be 10, right?
 So a quick introduction for Mr. Jimmie Jayes I’ve known him for quite a while.

 He is.
-A business coach currently working with company called Apricot Solar.
-He’s a business coach for the company, also works in the field himself.
+A business coach currently working with a company called Apricot Solar.
+He’s a business coach for the company and also works in the field himself.
 So he is, it’s not just coming at this from a, um, you know, overview trainer manager perspective.
 He also is walking, fleshing this out, walking every single day, doing sales himself, his, uh, his coach, this company though.

-And here’s these numbers that are going to blow your mind from zero.
-From the company started to $134 million in a single year.
+And here are these numbers that are going to blow your mind from zero.
+The company started to $134 million in a single year.
 In five years alone.
 So that’s one of the main reasons I reached out to him.
 It’s like, you know, anything, anybody that can help a company see that type of growth, uh, has serious wisdom they can impart to us in here on the Close It Now podcast, his goal is to create 12.
-Solar millionaire, solar millionaires, 12 solar millionaires in just over 12 months.
-So in a year somebody’s personal income going from zero to a million bucks in 12 months.
+Solar millionaires, solar millionaires, 12 solar millionaires in just over 12 months.
+So in a year, somebody’s personal income goes from zero to a million bucks in 12 months.
 So that’s his goal.
-Clearly he can, if he can, if you can scale it on business level, you can scale it on an individual level.
+Clearly, he can, if he can, if you can scale it on a business level, you can scale it on an individual level.

 Um, I’m excited to talk to him today.
 Uh, Mr. Jimmie Jayes, welcome to the episode.